 The simple answer here is:

-- if there’s a fiber connection, use Virgin.
+- If there’s a fiber connection, use Hyperoptic.
+You can also use Virgin.
 Just make sure it’s fiber.

-Of course, even with these two very good choices it’s possible that you’ll land in a bad area.
+Of course, even with these good choices it’s possible that you’ll land in a bad area.
 There’s nothing that helps that, you just have to place your bets.

-Be aware that you might need to sign up for a British Telecom (BT) landline before being able to connect an internet provider, even if the internet provider will be able next to provide the landline as well.
+Be aware that you might need to sign up for a British Telecom (BT) landline before being able to connect an internet provider most of the times, even if the internet provider will be able next to provide the landline as well.

 The whole process might take even a month between the two activations.
 I had a O2 Broadband key in the meantime to cover it, but sometimes finding a bar or pub near you with wireless connection might work as well.